feathr-ai/feathr/docs/concepts/faq.md

 transformation: "dayofweek(lpep_dropoff_datetime)"

-questions

-can we have more than one column name in transform?
+## transform - can we have more than one column name in transform?

 yes (can be error prone - if source table splits)

-why no key in the example?
+## why no key in the example?

 INPUT_CONTEXT needs no key